Salt Creek Canyon massacre: Massacre

-In early June 1858, Danish immigrants Jens Jorgensen, (Note: Due to Danish patronymics and possibly other factors converting Danish names to English, Jorgensen is also known as "Nils Otto Andersen".) his pregnant wife Hedevig Marie Jensen Jorgensen, Jens Terklesen, Christian I. Kjerluf, (Note: Listed as "Christian E. Kjerulf" on the Utah State Route 132 monument.) and John Ericksen were journeying, unarmed, to settle with other Scandinavian immigrants at the Mormon colony in the Sanpete Valley.
+In early June 1858, Danish immigrants Jens Jorgensen, (Note: Due to Danish patronymics and possibly other factors converting Danish names to English, Jorgensen is also known as "Nils Otto Andersen".) his pregnant wife Hedevig Marie Jensen Jorgensen, Jens Terklesen, Christian I. Kjerluf, (Note: Listed as "Christian E. Kjerulf" on the Utah State Route 132 monument.) and John Ericksen were journeying unarmed to settle with other Scandinavian immigrants at the Mormon colony in the Sanpete Valley.
 The group was traveling with an ox team hitched to a wagon and another ox hitched to a handcart.

 On the afternoon of June 4, they had come within a mile and a half of Salt Creek Canyon's opening into the Sanpete Valley when members of an unidentified Indian tribe emerged from hiding places and attacked them.
-Two of the men were killed and burned with their wagon.
+Two of the Europeans were killed and burned with their wagon.
 Another was killed after running about 50 yd.
 The pregnant woman was killed near the wagon with a tomahawk, which received special note from historians.
 Ericksen, who had been walking some distance ahead of the others, escaped unharmed and made it to the nearby town of Ephraim around dark.
 The ox attached to the handcart, frightened by the attack, fled back to Nephi.
 The victims' bodies were brought to Ephraim for burial.
-The motive for the attack remains unclear.
+The specific motive for the attack remains unclear.